Mary's Place Seattle Programs

 Mary’s Place has successfully assisted thousands of homeless women into increased stability by helping them into shelter and housing, by increasing their self-esteem and sense of self-worth, by providing supportive community, by supporting them into treatment, by encouraging them to leave abusive situations and make choices that increase their personal safety.
 Women tell us that without Mary’s Place they would not have survived, that they would not have been successful in making the changes that they have made to improve their lives.

-The last year has been one of incredible growth for Mary’s Place.
+The last few years have seen incredible growth for Mary’s Place.
 In July of 2012, we moved to our new home at the Hope Center located at 9th and Stewart in Seattle.
 Our expanded facility allows more women and children to come to Mary’s Place.

-Not only do we continue to provide the only day center services available to homeless women with their children in Seattle, but we have found ourselves as the only organization working in homeless services willing to step up to the challenge of providing emergency shelter for families.
-In April of 2012, we launched Julia’s Place in partnership with Madrona Presbyterian Church to provide shelter to up to 4 18 individuals.
-It’s the only emergency overnight shelter for two-parent families in King County, and it is completely staffed by community volunteers.
+Not only do we continue to provide the only day center services available to homeless women with their children in Seattle, but we have found ourselves as the only organization working in homeless services willing to step up to the challenge of providing emergency night shelter for families.
+We now operate (or co-operate) four emergency night shelters, and the need continues to grow.